joereddington/todo.txt/workspace.md

-## 16/05/19 10:08
+## 16/05/19 10:08, to 10:20
-Okay, today is about Kat's owrk.

-I've got some code to run.

-What's the steps?

-* Find and open the folder
-* Take git snapshot
-* Look at the old tests see which ones can be/should be changed.
+Doing the Code for Kat.

+Most of today is about restructuring, moving into classes and using the new input files.
+A lot of today was working out why some tests are slow and that got a lot to do with

 ## 16/05/19 10:16